queilawithaQ/documentation/_general/account/connected-services.md

 ## Managing Your Account's Connected Services

-The connected services page is where you can see which services are connected to your account, but also where you can specify your git username for us to map your builds with your Codeship account.
+The connected services page is where you can see which services are connected to your account, but also where you can specify your git username for us to map your builds with your CodeShip account.

 ![connected services screenshot]({{ site.baseurl }}/images/general/connected_services.png)